nealwc/RVA-Fish/README.md

     -might have to join by a location id... input is easiest to implement but makes searching by location sloppy

-+ User should not need more than email and password right?
 - all the other tables can simply be joined to user by user's automatically generated id
 -